-BARRY: I think I'm going to go out and be an examiner for the board of examiners.
-I volunteered, well, I went out to Kosovo and thought about taking a job in Kosovo, but I found Pristina forbidding and I found the SRSG Hans Haekerup forbidding, too.
+BARRY: I went out to Kosovo and thought about taking a job in Kosovo, but I found

+Pristina forbidding and I found the SRSG Hans Haekerup forbidding, too.
 Haekerup has now quit after only a year.
-I announced my availability to the OSCE if the U.S. wants to take the position of head of mission of OSCE in Georgia, I would be happy to go there, otherwise.
+I announced my availability to the OSCE to monitor elections.